MihaelaVacarus/bojeaux_ms4/README.md

 #### **Wireframes** ####
 The wireframes for the website have been created with [Figma](https://www.figma.com/) and are available [here](https://www.figma.com/file/TxA1czx6sYCXVmdOcjD8g2/MS4?node-id=0%3A1).Tablet and mobile devices share the same layout, while a separate design has been created for the desktop views.
+The design sketched in the original wireframes has very slightly changed in order to make the website more intuitive.
+Due to lack of time, I have decided not to detail all these small changes.

 #### **Information Architecture** ####